 Seafood rules, but meat and game make their presence felt in the shape of calf's liver with red onion and beetroot, roast Goosnargh duck, and a muscle-pumping mixed grill of suckling pig sausage, beef fillet, pork belly and lamb chop.
 Desserts are wholeheartedly seasonal, ranging from strawberry jelly with ice cream to warm rice pudding with Yorkshire rhubarb or spice cake with hot bananas.
 Wines by the glass and fish-friendly selections loom large on the enticing list.

-Also featured in: Good Food Guide, Michelin Guide, Harden's.
+Bentley's is also featured in: Michelin Guide, Good Food Guide, Hardens